mfgc76/ookdblink/README.md

 - set Cell over reload cell to the monitor the number of query entries eg: =COUNTIF(A1:A10000;"<>""")-1
 - supported time formats: time, date, second return milliseconds since epoch (UTC), better use formula (E2 / 86400000) + DATE(1970;1;1) to convert to oocalc format and format the cell accordingly, unsupported formats return empty cell
+- in the example below the 1st row is a header that show the column order

 <p>Example</p>
 ![<oocalc image>](https://github.com/mfgc76/ookdblink/blob/master/img/ookdblink1.png)